celestebetancur/CQenze/README.md

 ``./configure``.

-Run ``./icqenze Live.cqz`` if you want to compile and execute the compiled file, and then change ``Live.cqz`` using any text editor , then by just saving the changes in the file, it will recompile automatically.
+Run ``./cqenze Live.cqz`` if you want to compile and execute the compiled file, and then change ``Live.cqz`` using any text editor , then by just saving the changes in the file, it will recompile automatically.
-Use ``./cqenze file output``to 'compile' to a CHmUsiCK's file.

 If you want to use your own samples, simply copy the folders in dirt folder.